-Stacked Beef Enchiladas (AKA Mexican Lasagna)
+Stacked Enchiladas (Mexican Lasagna)

 This post may contain affiliate links.
 Read my full disclosure policy.

-With layers of corn tortillas, spicy ground beef, salsa and cheese, this stacked beef enchilada casserole is a huge family-pleaser.
+With layers of corn tortillas, spicy ground beef, salsa and cheese, this stacked enchilada casserole is a huge family-pleaser.

 You know when you make a dish for the first time and your whole family loves it, and you’re thrilled because you’ve found a new recipe to add to your repertoire forever?
 That’s how I felt the first time I cooked these hearty stacked beef enchiladas.
-With layers of corn tortillas, spicy ground beef, roasted tomato salsa, and cheese, it’s a cross between traditional beef enchiladas and lasagna — yet easier to make than both.
+With layers of corn tortillas, spicy ground beef, roasted tomato salsa, and cheese, it’s a cross between traditional beef enchiladas and lasagna—yet easier to make than both.
 It’s a great make-ahead dish for a potluck or big family dinner.
 And if you prepare the sauce in advance, it’s doable on a weeknight, too.

 What You’ll Need To Make Stacked Beef Enchiladas